alelles16/django-challenge-main/README.md

 # Flake 8

-We will use flake8 to identify formatting and syntax errors
+We are using flake8 to identify formatting and syntax errors

 `docker-compose run --rm app sh -c "flake8"`